-Broome Street Academy Charter High School Schedule of Findings and Responses

-Year Ended June 30, 2021
+Schedule of Findings and Responses (Continued) Year Ended June 30, 2022

+Reference Number Summary of Findings

+2022-002 Segregation of Duties

+Criteria: The accounting functions should be properly segregated to ensure proper internal controls over financial reporting.

+Condition:

-Reference Number Summary of Findings (Continued) 2021-002 Segregation of Duties Criteria: The accounting functions should be properly segregated to ensure proper internal controls over financial reporting.
-Condition: Due to the limited number of employees in the accounting department, many critical duties are combined and given to the available employees within the cash receipts and cash disbursements functions.
+Due to the limited number of employees in the accounting department, many critical duties are combined and given to the available employees within the cash receipts and cash disbursements functions.

 Cause: The current size of the accounting department creates difficulties in properly segregating certain accounting functions.

 Effect: The School is exposed to loss due to potential fraud.

-Recommendation: We recommend that the School establish procedures so that record keeping, authorization, and reconciliation functions are segregated.
-Views of Responsible Officials and Planned Corrective Actions: Management acknowledges the seriousness of this finding.
-Steps have already been taken to remedy this situation, and the School is hiring new staff to strengthen internal controls.
+Recommendation: We recommend that the School establish procedures so that recordkeeping, authorization, and reconciliation function are segregated.

+Views of Responsible Officials and Planned Corrective Actions: In part to resolve this ongoing issue, the School, though its affiliate The Door, plans to engage with outside consultants to fully outsource its accounting and financial management operations, effective December 2022 - a process beginning at year-end FY21-22 and for which implementation is ongoing.
+During FY22-23, procedures will be implemented to strengthen the segregation of duties.
+Management is reviewing the accounting policies and procedures in order to strengthen internal controls and to improve financial reporting processes.
+Specifically, instances where any individual can post journal entries without secondary approval or where any individual resides at multiple steps in the same process flow will be eliminated or reduced.

-Broome Street Academy Charter High School Summary Schedule of Prior Audit Findings Year Ended June 30, 2021
+Summary Schedule of Prior Audit Findings Year Ended June 30, 2022

-Reference Number Summary of Findings Status 2020-001 Financial Records and Year-End Accounting Procedures The initial trial balance provided had not reflected several closing adjustments.
+Reference Number Summary of Findings Status 2021-001 Financial Records and Year-End Accounting Procedures The initial trial balance provided had not reflected several closing adjustments.
 The trial balance required significant revisions to ensure account balances were reconciled to supporting schedules.
-Unresolved - See Finding 2021-001
+Unresolved (2022-001) 2021-002 Segregation of Duties Due to the limited number of employees in the accounting department, many critical duties are combined and given to the available employees within the cash receipts and cash disbursements functions.
+The current size of the accounting department creates difficulties in properly segregating certain accounting functions.
+Unresolved (2022-002)